canonical/wordpress-k8s-operator/docs/explanation/oci-image.md

 build step.
 The latest cli php archive file from source is used.

 Currently, WordPress version 5.9.3 is used alongside Ubuntu 20.04 base image.
-The Ubuntu base image is not being upgraded to 22.04 due to an unsupported php version 8 for `wordpress-launchpad-integration` plugin(supported php version 7).
+The Ubuntu base image hasn't yet been upgraded to 22.04 due to an unsupported php version 8 for `wordpress-launchpad-integration` plugin(supported php version 7).
 All other plugins and themes use the latest stable version by default, downloaded from the source.